-To have information that could provide knowledge regardingincreased cancer risk for children or other biological family members.
-LEARN MORE
+To have knowledge of increased cancer risk for children and other biological family members so they have the opportunity to make informed health decisions LEARN MORE

-If with a partner that also carries risky genes, to know more about any increased risks for their biological children to also be carriers or for other health issues, so informed decisions can be made that may include pre-implantation diagnosis.
-For example, a union between a BRCA2 carrier and another BRCA2 carrier may result in Fanconi Anemia in their children.
-LEARN MORE
+If a partner is also a carrier, to have knowledge about increased risks to biological children for other health issues so decisions can be made that may include pre-implantation diagnosis.
+For example, a union between a BRCA2 carrier and another BRCA2 carrier may result in Fanconi Anemia LEARN MORE

 Hereditary Prostate Cancer